 [00:02:39] Kirsten Wagenaar: That’s great, that’s a great opportunity.

-[00:02:42] Patrick O’Keefe: Perfect, anytime I can have the embarrass is good.
+[00:02:42] Patrick O’Keefe: Perfect, anytime I cannot be embarrassed is good.
 You build a community for a funeral insurance company.
 Tell me about it.

 [00:02:50] Kirsten Wagenaar: Well, that’s very interesting.
 First of all, because most people said what do you want people to talk about on that community, right?